RasoulZamani/TODO_by_FastAPI/README.md

 user and todo tables and also one-to-many relationship between them (by ForeignKey) is implemented
 **JWT** (json web token) is used for authentication

+Also routing auth in main file done for more conveninet.

 # requirements
 install these libs in your system (virtual environment recomended):